-All in all, the day began and ended with music, laughter, sun and many many visitors.
 We would like to thank all of our sponsors, donors, vendors, volunteers, entertainers, Police and flaggers for making this such a great event.
-We look forward to our next one on August 24th in North Portland.
-To stay up to date or to share your stories, join us on Facebook and/or Twitter.
+We look forward to our next one on June 21nd in North Portland.
+To stay up to date you can like us on Facebook and/or follow us on Twitter.